p-Hydroxycinnamic Acid Market Outlook:

 End user Segment Analysis

-The cosmetics and personal care segment is predicted to gain the largest p-hydroxycinnamic acid market share of 41.8% during the projected period by 2037. p-HCA is more frequently appearing in anti-aging creams, UV absorbers, and skin whitening agents, given its antioxidant, anti-inflammatory, and photoprotective properties.
+The cosmetics and personal care segment is predicted to gain the largest market share of 41.8% during the projected period by 2035. p-HCA is more frequently appearing in anti-aging creams, UV absorbers, and skin whitening agents, given its antioxidant, anti-inflammatory, and photoprotective properties.
 The growth of personal care spending globally and clean label prospects add to this story.
 The U.S. FDA has also considered p-HCA to be a Generally Recognized as Safe (GRAS) compound for topical use and confirms its suitability for use in personal care products.

 Source Segment Analysis